How to transfer a credit card balance

 3. Clear your debt

-With your transferred balance now on the new credit card, you can start making your regular monthly payment to clear the debt.
+With your transferred balance now on the new credit card, you can start making your regular monthly payments to clear the debt.

 Sometimes your credit limit on a new balance transfer card won’t be enough to cater for all your outstanding balance from other cards.